Fw::Buffer Serializable / Fw::BufferGet Port / Fw::BufferSend Port

 When a component fails to allocate memory, it must set

-field to zero to indicate that the buffer is invalid.
+the m_bufferData field to nullptr and/or set the m_size field to zero to indicate that the buffer is invalid.

-object B must check that B is valid before accessing the
+A receiver of an Fw::Buffer object B must check that B is valid before accessing the

 data stored in B.

-To check validity, you can call the interface function isValid()
+To check validity, you can call the interface function isValid().

 Serializing and Deserializing with Fw::Buffer

-.
+Users can obtain a SerializeBuffer, sb, by calling getSerializeRepr().
 This serialize buffer is backed by the memory

-and is initially empty.
-Users can serialize and deserialize through sb
+of the Fw::Buffer and is initially empty.
+Users can serialize and deserialize through sb to copy to/from the backed

 memory.

-object exists as it is stored as a member.
+The state of sb persists as long as the current Fw::Buffer object exists as it is stored as a member.
 However, all

-to an empty state including the Fw::Buffer
+Fw::Buffer constructors initialize sb to an empty state including the Fw::Buffer copy constructor.
+Thus, if an

-is sent through a port call, passed by-value to a function call, or otherwise copied, the state of the new
+Fw::Buffer is sent through a port call, passed by-value to a function call, or otherwise copied, the state of the new

-member is empty.
+buffer's sb member is empty.

 Serializing to Fw::Buffer